Myanmar clashes between army and rebels force thousands from home

 Amid the recent fighting, the army is still making large drug seizures.

-On Sunday the military said it had found 762kg (0.8 tonnes) of crystal meth in backpacks in eastern Shan state, a haul worth an estimated US$12.6 million.
+On Sunday the military said it had found 762kg of crystal meth in backpacks in eastern Shan state, a haul worth an estimated US$12.6 million.

 On Aug 22 it confiscated dozens of bags of meth tablets worth US$7 million.